Online tax accounts

 The government gateway allows you to use online government services.

-We understand that from Spring 2025 onwards, the government gateway is due to be phased out and replaced by a new ‘One Login for Government’ system.
+The government gateway is being phased out and replaced by a new ‘One Login for Government’ system.
 This system is designed to have greater accessibility and identification capabilities for users, including using international passports and biometric residence permits in conjunction with a GOV.UK ID Check app.
 We will provide further information about One Login for Government in due course.
 In the meantime, unless indicated otherwise when you go to use HMRC online services, access will continue via the government gateway.
+Note that the government gateway has incorporated an option to use the GOV.UK ID Check app functionality, pending full roll out of One Login.
+There is information One Login for Government on GOV.UK including guidance on proving your identity.

 Registering for the government gateway

-You register for a government gateway account when you enrol (or sign-up) for a government online service for the first time.
+You can get a government gateway account when you enrol (or sign-up) for a government online service for the first time.
 If you have accessed government online services in the past, you may already have a government gateway account – if not, then please read on.

 Below is a step-by-step guide for signing up for one of HMRC’s most popular online services, the self assessment online service: